"There was a sense of urgency since she had immediate thoughts of suicide and access to her parents’ firearms.”

 Pandemic’s constant crisis fatigue increases already elevated suicide rates

 And with American workers coping with heightened levels of stress amid COVID-19, Walker feels it’s vital for employers to act now by asking if their health plan can quickly respond to help people in crisis.
 Although we have yet to find out how the pandemic will affect suicide rates, we know that Americans' elevated anxiety, stress and depression, can create mental health crises that may lead to suicide.
-Also, suicide rates have already increased in the U.S. by 30 percent in six short years - from 2010-2016.
+Also, suicide rates have already increased in the U.S. by 30% in six short years - from 2010-2016.

 Suicide prevention is critical in the workplace